KR-Ravindra/Docker-DevOps/index.md

 * [x] Process the required modifications.
 * [x] Verify the changes.

-> Demonstration of _bind mounts_ in docker successful.
+> Demonstration of _bind mounts_ in docker.
 [Click here to return to CaseStudy 2](#case-study-2)

 ---

 > ### _Question 2_:

 Deploy apache and nginx containers using Docker Compose, Apache should be exposed on Port 91 and nginx on port 92.

 > _Approach/Scenario_:

-An yaml file named ```docker-compose.yml``` is to be made which contains configuration about launching apache and nginx servers on required ports.
-To make apache image I will use a _Dockerfile_ and I will use _nginx_ image from the docker global repository for nginx server.
+An yaml file named ```docker-compose.yml``` is to be made which contains configuration about launching apache and nginx servers on desired ports.
+To make apache image I will use a _Dockerfile_ and _nginx_ image from the docker global repository for nginx server.
 Docker Compose version 3 will be used in the above said yaml file.

 > _Objectives_:

-* [ ] ```docker-compose.yml``` file to launch apache and nginx servers.
+* [ ]```docker-compose.yml``` file to launch apache and nginx servers.

 * [ ] Port 91 and Port 92 for _apache_ and _nginx_ servers respectively.